Essential Oils for Seasonal Allergies

 What Causes Histamine Intolerance?

-Histamine levels are designed to be kept in balance by two enzymes that breaking down excess histamine and prevent allergic reactions.
+Histamine levels are designed to be kept in balance by two enzymes that break down excess histamine and prevent allergic reactions.
 “Histamine intolerance is not a sensitivity to histamine as you might imagine, but an indication that too much of it has built up in the body or that there is an inability to break it down properly,” according to Becky Campbell in the Histamine Reset Plan.

 Stress triggers the release of histamine and other inflammatory chemicals into the body.